-Ebitei Bekkan sits in Toyama's Yasunoya-cho district, operating within a city whose seafood credentials — built on the cold, deep waters of Toyama Bay — rank among Japan's most serious outside the major urban centres.
-The restaurant draws on that local tradition, placing it in a peer set defined by ingredient provenance and the pacing rhythms of Japanese dining at its most deliberate.
+Ebitei Bekkan sits in Toyama's Yasunoya-cho district, operating within a city whose seafood credentials, built on the cold, deep waters of Toyama Bay, rank among Japan's most serious outside the major urban centres.
+The restaurant draws on that local tradition, placing it in a comparable set defined by ingredient provenance and the pacing rhythms of Japanese dining at its most deliberate.

 Toyama Bay and the Table: How a Coastal Tradition Shapes the Meal

 There is a particular quality to dining in Toyama that separates it from the more trafficked food cities of Japan.
 The bay delivers ingredients that Tokyo restaurants import at considerable cost: shiro ebi, the translucent white shrimp found almost exclusively in these waters; hotaru ika, the firefly squid that surface in spring; buri, the yellowtail that fattens in cold currents before winter.
 In a city where the supply chain runs from the port to the kitchen table with minimal interruption, the dining ritual is less about spectacle and more about proximity to the source.
-Ebitei Bekkan, located at 2-4-10 Yasunoya-cho in central Toyama, operates within that tradition.
+Ebitei Bekkan is a kaiseki restaurant in Toyama, at 2-4-10 Yasunoya-cho, Toyama-shi, Toyama Prefecture.
+It is a reservation-essential, price-tier 4 address.

 The Ritual Before the First Course

 In Japanese dining culture, the approach to a meal carries as much meaning as the meal itself.
 A neighbourhood like Yasunoya-cho in Toyama-shi offers a version of this that differs meaningfully from what you encounter in Kyoto's Gion district or Tokyo's Ginza.
-There is less ceremony of access — no unmarked doors, no whisper networks — and more direct engagement with the food and the setting.
+There is less ceremony of access, no unmarked doors, no whisper networks, and more direct engagement with the food and the setting.
 The ritual here tends to be one of quiet concentration: the guest arrives, is seated, and the kitchen's logic unfolds at its own pace.
-This is not the dramatic omakase theatre of a capital-city counter.
-It is something closer to the rhythm of a regional Japanese meal, where the seasons and the catch determine the arc of the evening rather than a chef's biographical narrative.
+It is a regional Japanese meal where the seasons and the catch determine the arc of the evening.

 Toyama's Seafood Context: What the Bay Means for the Plate